dahas/AngularElectronApp/README.md

 }
 ```

-- The last thing to do, is setting the base-path correctly.
-Open the `index.html` file inside the `src` folder and set the `base-path` like this:
+- The last thing to do is to set the `base` tag correctly.
+Open the `index.html` file inside the `src` folder and set the `base` tag like this:
 ```
 <base href="./">
 ```

 # rcedit